← All Articles

 • Startups in Google Cloud Startup Programme (up to USD 200,000 in credits)

-• Smaller talent pool in Singapore (though growing)
+• Smaller talent pool in Singapore (growing, but still behind AWS)

 • Less mature managed services for some use cases